Updated Jan. 4, 2022

 - Higher-intensity workouts.
 The kind that get you really breathless and that you can’t do for very long.
 Think a few minutes of rowing hard followed either by an easy-rowing (paddle) break or getting off the machine and doing other exercises or stretches.

-- Lifting Heavy Things: Your bodyweight is a great place to start for this, but also adding additional weight with dumbbells, kettlebells, or machines if you have them.
+- Strength training off the machine: Your bodyweight is a great place to start for this, but also adding additional weight with dumbbells, kettlebells, barbells or machines if you have them.
 You don’t have to get fancy though.
 Soup cans or milk jugs filled with water or sand make good weights, too.

 - A good amount of NEAT aka non-exercise activity thermogenesis.
 That’s just plain no-sweat movement to you and me.
-Walking, fidgeting, super easy peddling on a BikeErg or other stationary bicycle.
+Walking, fidgeting, super easy rowing (not at all breathless), no-sweat peddling on a BikeErg or other stationary bicycle are all great options here.

 - Don’t forget the rest!
 Resist the temptation to work out 7 days a week.
 Your body needs rest and recovery, too.
 That’s when your muscles rebuild from the strain you intentionally put them under during your workouts.